 3) Adherence to legal and ethical responsibilities

 Many countries have legislation in place that requires employers to accommodate menopausal employees.
-Having a menopause policy that complies with the law is not only required but is also the right thing for a company to do, demonstrating your commitment to diversity, inclusion, and equality.
+Having a menopause policy that complies with the law is not only required but is also the right thing for a company to do, demonstrating your commitment to inclusion, and equality.

 How to create a menopause policy